Table of Contents

 All of the different sensory disorders can be very confusing.
 Your senses are complex.

-Occupational therapists study for many years to understand the senses, the sensory systems, and related disorders.
+Occupational therapists have studied for many years to understand the senses, the sensory systems, and related disorders.

-If left untreated, it can make life more difficult into the teenage years and on to adulthood.
+If left untreated, it can make life more difficult into the teenage years and into adulthood.
 When a sensory processing disorder is untreated, it can prevent your child from learning and developing important life skills.

-On the other hand, it is important to recognize that a child’s sensory-motor development changes from infancy through childhood, changes in normal sensory-motor development does not indicate a sensory disorder.
+On the other hand, it is important to recognize that a child’s sensory-motor development changes from infancy through childhood.
+These changes are normal in sensory-motor development and does not indicate a sensory disorder.
 Sensory processing is different for a baby, toddler, preschooler, school-aged child, and teen.

 Sensory issues in children are not always easy to figure out.